love-fern/love_fern_be/README.md

 ```
 rails db:migrate
 ```
-Inspect the `/db/schema.rb` and compare to the 'Schema' section below to ensure this migration has been done sucessfully.
+Inspect the `/db/schema.rb` and compare to the 'Schema' section below to ensure this migration has been done successfully.

 ### RSpec Suite